 2. Fold-Down Dining Tables With Hidden Storage

 Dining tables that fold down or tuck into the wall are RV gold.
-They free up room when not in use, transform into workspaces, and often come with bonus storage compartments for utensils or placemats.
+They free up room when you’re not using them, double as workspaces, and often come with bonus compartments for utensils or placemats.
+A friend of mine swapped her bulky dinette for a fold-down version and said it changed how the whole kitchen felt.

 Key Design Elements